Prediction of several Co-based La$_3$Ni$_2$O$_7$-like superconducting materials

-In this Letter, we theoretically predict cobaltate bilayer compounds as promising high-temperature superconductor candidates by electron doping the high-pressure phase of La$_3$Co$_2$O$_7$.
-By analogy with La$_3$Ni$_2$O$_7$, we used density functional theory plus dynamical mean-field theory (DFT+DMFT) and random-phase approximation (RPA) methods~\cite{graserNJP2009,kemperNJP2010} to calculate and study the electronic structure, electronic correlation, and superconductivity of LaTh$_2$Co$_2$O$_7$ and La$_3$Co$_2$O$_5$Cl$_2$.
-For these materials, their band structures are very similar to that of La$_3$Ni$_2$O$_7$, and their orbitals exhibit correlations and occupation numbers comparable to those in La$_3$Ni$_2$O$_7$.
-The results reveal that Th- and Cl-doped La$_3$Co$_2$O$_7$ exhibit strongly correlated electronic structures, characterized by Hund correlation and large mass enhancement, which promotes the emergence of superconductivity.
-Our findings suggest that pressure and doping can potentially induce high-temperature superconductivity in these cobaltates, paralleling the nickelates.
+In this Letter, we theoretically identify bilayer LNO-like cobaltates as promising candidates for high-temperature superconductivity by electron-doping the high-pressure phase of LCO.
+By analogy with LNO, we use density functional theory plus dynamical mean-field theory (DFT+DMFT) and random-phase approximation (RPA) methods~\cite{graserNJP2009,kemperNJP2010} to investigate the electronic structure, electronic correlations, and superconductivity of LaTh$_2$Co$_2$O$_7$ (LCO-Th) and La$_3$Co$_2$O$_5$Cl$_2$ (LCO-Cl).
+Their band structures closely resemble those of LNO, and their Co $e_g$ orbitals exhibit correlations and local moments comparable to those in La$_3$Ni$_2$O$_7$.
+The Th- and Cl-doped LCO compounds display strongly correlated electronic structures, characterized by strong Hund's coupling and large mass enhancements, which favor the emergence of superconductivity.
+These results suggest that pressure and doping may induce high-temperature superconductivity in LCO, in close analogy with the nickelates.

 {\it Similar crystal structures}.
-To enable a direct comparison with the La$_3$Ni$_2$O$_7$ superconductor under a high pressure of 29.5 GPa, we optimized La$_3$Co$_2$O$_7$ under 25 GPa and obtained comparable lattice constants, as shown in Table S1 of the Supplemental Material (SM)~\cite{huan2019intrinsic}.
-The space group of La$_3$Co$_2$O$_7$ belongs $I4/mmm$, with lattice parameters $a = 3.703$ \text{\AA} and $c = 19.174$ \text{\AA} under 25 GPa.
-In addition, both the bond lengths and the bond angles between the transition-metal and O atoms in the two materials are comparable.
-To confirm the dynamical stability, we calculated the phonon spectra using DFT, finding no imaginary phonon modes and thus indicating robust structural stability (see Fig.~S2 in the SM).
+To facilitate a direct comparison with the superconducting phase of LNO at a pressure of 29.5~GPa, we optimized the structure of LCO at 25~GPa and obtained comparable lattice constants, as summarized in Table~S1 of the Supplemental Material (SM)~\cite{SM}.
+The space group of LCO is $I4/mmm$, with lattice parameters $a = 3.703$ \text{\AA} and $c = 19.174$ \text{\AA} at 25 GPa.
+In addition, both the bond lengths and bond angles of the transition-metal--O bonds in the two materials are comparable.
+To confirm the dynamical stability, we calculated the phonon spectra within DFT and found no imaginary phonon frequencies, which indicates that the structure is dynamically stable (see Fig.~S1 in the SM).